triton-inference-server/server/docs/architecture.rst

 The following figure shows the TensorRT Inference Server high-level architecture.
-The :ref:`model repository <section-model-repository>` is a file-system based store of the models that the inference server will make available for inferencing.
+The :ref:`model repository <section-model-repository>` is a file-system based repository of the models that the inference server will make available for inferencing.
 Inference requests arrive at the server via either :ref:`HTTP or GRPC <section-inference-server-api>` and are then routed to the appropriate per-model scheduler.
 The